theAmberLion/Utility/Linux Blocklist injection/hotwo.md

 `systemctl start inject_blocklists.service` - will inject rules into the PREROUTING chain of the iptables RAW table.

-`systemctl start inject_blocklists.service` - will remove previously injected rules from the PREROUTING chain of the iptables RAW table.
+`systemctl stop inject_blocklists.service` - will remove previously injected rules from the PREROUTING chain of the iptables RAW table.

 ## 11. Verify status: